My Career Advancement Account Frequently Asked Questions for Schools

 The key administrative requirements for collecting payment are separate from invoicing and include the following:

 - The My Career Advancement Account Scholarship program pays by MasterCard only.
-No Electronic Funds Transfer or Automatic Clearing House.
+No Electronic Funds Transfer or Automatic Clearing House are permitted.

 - PayPal cannot be used with the My Career Advancement Account Scholarship program.
-This is mainly because the program cannot process refunds through PayPal.
+This is primarily because the program cannot process refunds through PayPal.

 - The My Career Advancement Account produces one Payment Authorization Letter for a specific authorized amount that must be processed in ONE transaction.
 If a receipt is required for each student spouse, separate invoices must be submitted to the program.